jpolack/go-broom/README.md

 - [ ] bfunc
     - [ ] bfunc.Args - map a bslice to function args
     - [ ] bfunc.Ret - map multi return values to single bslice
-- [ ] async version of some functions like blice.EachAsync
+- [ ] async version of some functions like bslice.EachAsync
 - [ ] support the types like string,int,float where possible